The Civil Service

 In Ancient China the government was run by the civil service.
 There were thousands of civil servants throughout the empire who reported in to the Emperor.
 The top civil servants were ministers who reported directly to the Emperor and worked in the palace.
 Ministers were wealthy and powerful government officials.

-Student taking the Civil Service Exam
+Student taking the Civil Service Exam by Unknown

 When did it start?

 The civil service was started during the Han Dynasty in 207 BC by the first Han Emperor, Gaozu.
 Emperor Gaozu knew that he could not run the entire empire by himself.
 He decided that highly educated ministers and government administrators would help the empire to become strong and organized.
 Thus began the civil service that would run the Chinese government for over 2000 years.

 In order to become a civil servant, people had to take tests.
 The better they did on the tests, the higher position they could get in the civil service.
 The examinations were very difficult.
 Many people would study at the imperial university or under tutors for years in order to pass the tests.
 A lot of the tests covered the philosophy of Confucius and required lots of memorization.
 Other subjects included the military, mathematics, geography, and calligraphy.
 Some tests even involved having to write poetry.

 A copy of an old exam by Unknown